CrazyForks/gpu-kill/DETAILED.md

 - **Solution**:
     - Use `gpukill --list` to see available GPU indices.
     - Ensure your GPU is physically connected and powered on.
-    - Verify that your NVIDIA/AMD drivers are correctly installed and recognize the GPU.
+    - Verify that your GPU drivers are correctly installed and recognize the GPU.

 #### No GPU vendors available
-- **Cause**: Neither NVIDIA NVML nor AMD ROCm could be initialized or found on the system.
+- **Cause**: No supported GPU vendors (NVIDIA, AMD, Intel, or Apple Silicon) could be initialized or found on the system.
 - **Solution**:
     - Ensure at least one supported GPU vendor's drivers and management tools are correctly installed.
     - Check system logs for driver-related errors.